 The physician's documentation should support the frequency and medical necessity of this procedure.

-Aetna considers indocyanine green angiography experimental and investigational in the management of the following conditions and all other conditions because it has not been demonstrated to add information that is useful in the management of these conditions:
+Aetna considers indocyanine green angiography experimental and investigational in the management of the following conditions (not an all-inclusive list) because it has not been demonstrated to add information that is useful in the management of these conditions:

 Aetna considers indocyanine green angiography-assisted internal limiting membrane peeling in macular hole surgery experimental and investigational because the safety and effectiveness of this approach has not been established.

 Aetna considers the intra-operative use of indocyanine green angiography medically necessary for intracranial aneurysm surgery.